-The majority of the changes being proposed for the Network Planning period (July 2020 - June 2021) do not alter LMAPCD's criteria pollutant network.
-Most of the changes are metadata changes that are intended to clarify the objective and purpose of the PM monitors within APCD's monitoring network.
-The most substantial change to LMAPCD's network will be the installation of several pieces of equipment at the Cannons Lane NCore station to meet PAMS requirements.
+The majority of the changes being proposed for the Network Planning period (July 2021 - June 2022) are intended to provide an update on previously proposed changes that have not been fully implemented or to modify / clarify monitor or site metadata such as spatial scales of representative and monitoring objectives.
+The most substantial change to LMAPCD's network involves the completion of equipment installations at the Cannons Lane NCore station to implement the required PAMS monitoring.
 The PAMS instrumentation is new to most state, local, and tribal agencies, and as such, additional effort will likely be needed to make sure that the instrumentation is producing meaningful, valid data.
 In an effort to ensure that the Louisville Metropolitan Statistical Area (MSA) continues to meet minimum monitoring requirements, Table 4 provides a summary of the number of ambient air quality monitoring sites in operation for each pollutant group within the Louisville MSA.
-Some changes were made to update the numbers based on expected or recent changes to other monitoring networks within the MSA2.
-The following changes are noted between the current and proposed changes:
+As can be seen in Table 4, the Louisville MSA continues to meet the EPA minimum monitoring requirements through the collective efforts of the Indiana Department of Environmental Management (IDEM), KDAQ, and the LMAPCD.
+It should also be noted that the operation of ambient air quality monitors by the LMAPCD alone meets the EPA minimum monitoring requirements for the Louisville MSA.